 The quality of the public realm contributes immeasurably to the quality of life in an urban environment.
 It's the place where the community meets, gathers, shops, works and recreates.
 The public realm consists of those places that people have unlimited and direct access to.
 This includes the streets, sidewalks, lanes, parks and publicly accessible open spaces.
 The King-Spadina Secondary Plan outlined a number of objectives for improving the public realm as the area changes over time.
 The Community Improvement Plan also identified improvements to be implemented as the area redevelops.
 The recommendations in this section reinforce the directions of the original plans.
-The demographic and physical changes that have occurred since adoption of the original King-Spadina Plan underscore the importance of updating the Community Improvement Plan and creating a new Public Realm Plan for the area bounded by King, Spadina, Wellington and Bathurst Streets.
+The demographic and physical changes that have occurred since adoption of the original King-Spadina Plan underscore the importance of updating the Community Improvement Plan and creating a new Public Realm Plan for the area.